Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Atomic excitations for black hole spacetime

 \section{Atomic excitations for black hole spacetime}

-In this section, we focus on the atomic transitions under a Schwarzschild black hole spacetime.
-The inside region of the black hole has a close resemblance with the Minkowski-light cone region when one describes the inside region through KS and Schwarzschild coordinates.
-Therefore, here, also, we consider two particular scenarios by keeping both atom and mirror fixed at a spatial point.
-Two timelike coordinates are defined within the BH -- one is KS time, and the other one is radial coordinate.
-Correspondingly two time frames can be associated with mirror and atom, respectively.
-Two scenarios respectively correspond to -- Case (i): atom is static in future KS region on $X=0$ (i.e. $t=0$), and measurement is done using $r_\star/c$ as the time coordinate while the mirror is fixed at $X_0$ and its time is measured with respect to KS time $T$; Case (ii): here the situation is opposite to Case (i).
+In this section, we focus on atomic transitions in a Schwarzschild black hole spacetime.
+The inside region of the black hole has a close resemblance to the Minkowski light cone region when one describes the inside region through KS and Schwarzschild coordinates.
+Therefore, we consider two particular scenarios by keeping either the atom or the mirror fixed at a spatial point.
+Two timelike coordinates are defined within the BH -- one is KS time, and the other is the radial coordinate.
+Correspondingly, two time frames can be associated with the mirror and the atom, respectively.
+Two scenarios respectively correspond to -- Case $(i)$, the mirror frame contains field modes parametrized by the Kruskal--Szekeres (KS) coordinates $(X, T)$.
+The mirror remains fixed at $X = X_0$.
+The atom, in contrast, is using Schwarzschild coordinates $(t_{S}, r_{\star})$ inside the black hole.
+It evolves along a trajectory with constant $t_{S} = 0$, which corresponds to $X = 0$ in KS coordinates.
+Its proper time is associated with the timelike coordinate $r_{\star}/c$.
+Case~$(ii)$, the configuration is reversed.
+The atom is using KS coordinates and remains fixed at $X = X_0$, with its proper time related to the KS time $T$.
+The mirror, on the other hand, is described by Schwarzschild coordinates inside the black hole.
+It evolves along a trajectory with $t_{S} = 0$, and its proper time is associated with the timelike coordinate $r_{\star}/c$.
 Our motivation behind considering this particular system is twofold.
 These two situations are classically identical with respect to the atomic frame.
 Therefore, like earlier, we want to investigate whether the aforesaid symmetry still holds in the atomic transition.
 Secondly, the future KS region has an apparent analogy with FLC.
-Therefore, like RRW and outside BH region correspondence, we want to check whether the transitions in BH have any resemblance with those on Kaner spacetimes.
-However, from Figs. \ref{fig:SD-Kasner} and \ref{fig:SD-Kruskal}, it can be seen that the interior of a Schwarzschild black hole is not entirely analogous to the light cone region due to the presence of singularity at $r=0$.
+Therefore, like RRW and outside BH region correspondence, we want to check whether the transitions inside BH have any resemblance to those in the light cone regions.
+However, from Figs. \ref{fig:SD-Kasner} and \ref{fig:SD-Kruskal}, it can be seen that the interior of a Schwarzschild black hole is not entirely analogous to the light cone region due to the presence of a singularity at $r=0$.
 Therefore, we expect some modifications in the transition probability compared to the light cone region.
 We would also like to mention that we will be dealing with a $(1+1)$ dimensional Schwarzschild black hole spacetime, as in $(3+1)$ dimensions, the exact functional form of the field mode solution is not known.
 Moreover, from \cite{Barman:2017fzh}, one can see that though these modes in near-horizon and asymptotic regions become plane wave-like, their behaviour in the $r\to 0$ limit is not well defined.